 Korean longline fleets have engaged in fishing for southern bluefin tuna, Thunnus maccoyii, (SBT) in the CCSBT convention area.
 These fisheries commenced with a small experimental operation in the Indian Ocean in 1957, mainly fishing for bigeye tuna, yellowfin tuna and albacore tuna but shifted targeting SBT in 1991.
-In 2013, SBT catch in calendar year of Korean tuna longline fishery was 918 mt (918 mt in fishing year) with 9 vessels in active.
-Fishing mainly occurs between 35°S-45°S and 10°E-120°E, especially in the western Indian Ocean from April to July/August and in the eastern Indian Ocean from July/August to December.
-In recent years, the Korean SBT fishery has been strictly controlled by the Government in terms of catch and the number of vessels in compliance with the conservation and management measure by the CCSBT.
+In 2014, SBT catch in calendar year of Korean tuna longline fishery was 1,044 mt (1,044 mt in fishing year) with 9 vessels in active.
+In general, fishing occurs between 35°S-45°S and 10°E-120°E, especially in the western Indian Ocean from April to July/August and in the eastern Indian Ocean from July/August to December, but for 2014/15 fishing year, fishing vessels moved westward than previous years and operated in the Atlantic Ocean of the area between 20°W-15°E, then in the eastern Indian Ocean (area 9) as usual, and the fishing season had finished earlier in September.